 I like the convenience of buying potsticker wrappers but I prefer the taste of homemade wrappers much better.
 It takes about 10 minutes to make the dough by hand (easy) and I let the dough rest for about 30 minutes while I make the filling.
 When ready to assemble, I roll the wrapper into a circle, add a little bit of filling, and seal it up.
 Rather than pleat them like traditional potstickers, I don’t fuss with them and seal them up simply to save time.

 I hope you enjoy this recipe for Chicken Potstickers.
-You can also try using using the filling for this recipe with store bought potsticker wrappers or the pork and cabbage filling with a homemade potsticker wrap.
-Have fun, enjoy, and show me your pictures (tag me on social media and use #NutFreeWok).
+You can also try using using the filling for this recipe with store bought potsticker wrappers or the pork and napa cabbage filling with a homemade potsticker wrap.
+My latest potsticker recipe is Pan-Fried Pork and Shrimp Dumplings (Potstickers) made with a homemade wrapper.